sttoracle/ORACASB/README.md

 ### **Overview**:
 Risk events encompass *anomalies* and *threats* that Oracle CASB Cloud Service detects.

 Oracle CASB Cloud Service monitors user and agent behavior and automatically generates risk scores and alerts based on their activity patterns.
-To take advantage of this data, you must find and analyze users at risk, suspicious activity patterns, and activity from suspicious IP addresses.
+To take advantage of this data, you must find and analyze users at risk, suspicious activity patterns, and activity from suspicious IP addresses .

 ### **Exercise**:
 #### **STEP 1**: Add a blacklisted IP address .